**Reese Witherspoon Book Club List Updated on 9/29/23**

 May 2021 Reese Witherspoon Book Club Pick

 I raved about this book when I read it earlier this month!
-Well chosen, Reese!
+Well-chosen, Reese!
 The story of a stepmother and her daughter as they try to find the girl’s father after his abrupt departure.
+This is a powerful book about motherhood.

 October 2018 Reese Witherspoon Book Club Pick